 - Strong Focus on Lower-Income Countries DFC is focused on promoting inclusive economic growth in the world’s least developed countries

-How is DFC’s approach to development different from that of China?
+How is DFC’s approach to development different from that of the People's Republic of China?

 Does DFC replace grant-based foreign aid?